damoqiongqiu/NiceFish-React/README.en.md

 - npm i
 - npm start

-#### Instructions
+## Instructions

 This project is a React version of NiceFish, using React Hooks version 16.8.3, developed using TypeScript, the Ant Design component library, and Bootstrap v4.2.1.

-#### Online demo
+## Online demo

-- NiceFish Demo address on Alibaba Cloud: http://47.104.13.149:4200
+- NiceFish Demo address on Alibaba Cloud: http://118.25.136.164
-- NiceFish-React Demo address on gitee：https://mumu-osc.gitee.io/nicefish-react
+- NiceFish-React Demo address on gitee：https://yanyunchangfeng.gitee.io/nicefish-react
-- OpenWMS Demo address on gitee：http://47.104.80.251:4200
-- OpenWMS Demo address on gitee：https://mumu-osc.gitee.io/openwms-frontend
 - NiceFish-ionic：https://damoqiongqiu.github.io/NiceFish-ionic/

-#### Series project
+## Series project

-*  NiceFish: Mermaid, this is a microblogging system with a front end based on Angular 7.0 + PrimeNG 7.1.0.
+*  NiceFish: Mermaid, this is a microblogging system with a front end based on Angular 7.0 + PrimeNG 7.1.0. http://gitee.com/mumu-osc/NiceFish/
 *  NiceFish-React: This is the implementation of the React version, the interface looks exactly the same.
 React Hooks version 16.8.3, using TypeScript, Ant Design component library, and Bootstrap v4.2.1 development.
 *  NiceBlogElectron: https://github.com/damoqiongqiu/NiceBlogElectron, an Electron-based desktop project that packages NiceFish with Electron as a desktop-running program.
 This is provided by the front-end friends of ZTE .
 I have a fork and there are several version numbers of the node module.
 If you are researching how to use Electron to develop desktop applications, please refer to this project.